openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 they can still deliver this functionality by creating their own Cloud Controller Managers, CSI drivers, network topology operators, Machine API controllers, and OpenShift configurations.
-This allows these cloud providers to supply the best OpenShift experience while also developing their components without the necessity of tying to Red Hat's internal processes or keeping a fork of the significant part of the Openshift code base.
+This allows these cloud providers to supply the best OpenShift experience while also developing their components without the necessity of tying to Red Hat's internal processes or keeping a fork of the significant part of the OpenShift code base.

 ### User Stories

-- As a cloud-provider affiliated engineer / platform integrator / RH partner I want to have a mechanism to signal Openshift's built-in operators about additional cloud-provider specific components so that I can inject my own platform-specific controllers into OpenShift to improve the integration between OpenShift and my cloud provider.
+- As a cloud-provider affiliated engineer / platform integrator / RH partner I want to have a mechanism to signal OpenShift's built-in operators about additional cloud-provider specific components so that I can inject my own platform-specific controllers into OpenShift to improve the integration between OpenShift and my cloud provider.